2025

 ($6,000)

 The World Trails Film Festival is made by and for trail-loving communities worldwide and is excited to be held in conjunction with the International Trails Summit for a second time.
-The Film Festival will showcase a variety of films with each one coming from a different country.
+The Film Festival showcased a variety of films with each one coming from a different country.
 Themes of the films include: mental health, hand-made trails, having hope in the face of challenges, and the power of walking.
-The films are being finalized and a list will be shared once confirmed.

 About: The World Trails Film Festival is a sponsored project of Fractured Atlas, a nonprofit arts service organization.
-To learn more, visit https://trails.film.
+To learn more including how to host your own festival, visit https://trails.film.

 Offsite Day